Marco-Christiani/zigrad/README.md

   - See https://github.com/OpenMathLib/OpenBLAS/wiki/Precompiled-installation-packages
   - Likely available through your package manager as `libopenblas-dev` or `openblas-devel`

+NOTE: Zigrad currently expects libblas.so and cblas.h to be in your system library and include paths, respectively.
+If you are using the shell script installer for MKL found on Intel's website, you will need to setup these symlinks manually or else the build will fail:

+    sudo ln -s /path/to/libmkl_rt.so /usr/lib64/libblas.so
+    sudo ln -s /path/to/mkl_cblas.h /usr/include/cblas.h

 ### Apple Silicon

 - Nothing :)